Lotus silk: History

 Lotus silk weaving originated in Inle Lake in Myanmar's Shan State.
 Lotus weaving was invented by an ethnic Intha woman named Sa Oo in the village of Kyaingkhan in the early 1900s.
 She first wove a Buddhist monastic robe using lotus fibers, called kya thingan (ကြာသင်္ကန်း), as an offering to the abbot of a local monastery, and offered similar monastic robes to the principal Buddha images at Phaung Taw Oo Pagoda.
 The tradition of robe-weaving has a long history in Myanmar; during the Tazaungdaing festival, robe-weaving competitions are held throughout major Burmese pagodas.

 The weaving practice went extinct after her death, and was subsequently revived by her relatives, Tun Yee and Ohn Kyi, who began a cooperative to modernize and systematize the weaving practice.

 In 2017, Phan Thi Thuan, a weaver near Hanoi, introduced the weaving practice to Vietnam.
 She has successfully researched and made lotus silk.
 To pull 25 kg of silk thread, she needs 100 tons of lotus stem.

 In 2019, Bijiyashanti Tongbram from Manipur, India, began making lotus silk using lotus stems gathered from the Loktak Lake.

+Properties

+Unlike real silk (a protein fiber), but like most plant fibers, lotus silk is a cellulose fiber.
+Its composed mostly of cellulose, hemicellulose and lignin and contains higher amounts of lignin and hemicellulose than other common plant fibers.
+It's hydrophobic, and it reacts to various chemicals similarly to cotton fiber.
+According to one study, lotus silk density of 1.1848 g/cm3 was lower than cotton, wool and silk, but comparable to acrylic.
+Two studies found linear density of lotus silk to be 1.55 and 2.2 dtex.